Who can use this capability

 That’s it!
 Now people in your account can use their company credentials to sign in to Smartsheet.

-While most organizations only need a single active IdP, there is no limit to the number of IdPs you can add.
+- While most organizations only need a single active IdP, there’s no limit to the number of IdPs you can add.

-To edit or add additional IdPs, click edit configuration next to the SAML checkbox.
-The SAML Administration form appears for you to add additional IdPs or edit existing ones that you’ve already set up.
+- To edit or add additional IdPs, next to the SAML checkbox, select edit configuration.
+The SAML Administration form appears for you to add additional IdPs or edit existing ones you’ve already set up.

-If you have more than one active IdP, people signing in via SAML will authenticate against the Default IdP.
+If you have more than one active IdP, people signing in via SAML will authenticate against the default IdP.
 To make an IdP the default, in the Edit IdP form, select Make Default.Brandfolder Image

-Do not type sso.smartsheet.com in the CNAME field of the Edit IdP form, as this will cause log in issues.
-Instead, use a CNAME created by your company, and have that point at sso.smartsheet.com.
+Don't type sso.smartsheet.com in the CNAME field of the Edit IdP form as that may cause login issues.
+Instead, use a CNAME created by your company and have it point to sso.smartsheet.com.

-- Create a CNAME DNS record in your domain and point it at sso.smartsheet.com.
-For example, "smartsheet.example.org IN CNAME sso.smartsheet.com"
+- In your domain, create a CNAME DNS record and point it at sso.smartsheet.com.
+For example, smartsheet.example.org IN CNAME sso.smartsheet.com.

-- In the Edit IdP form, enter the CNAME and click Add.
+- In the Edit IdP form, enter the CNAME.

 SAML will be in one of the following states:

-- Enabled—At least one active IdP, and SAML is checked on the Authentication form, the SAML checkbox is selected.
+- Enabled: There’s at least one active IdP.
+Also, in the Authentication form, the SAML checkbox is selected.
 Your IdP will be in one of three states: